-During the programming and project development phases the ETAT will serve as a cooperating agency and partner with FHWA and FDOT on all major transportation capacity improvement projects.
-Responsibilities of the ETAT will include responding to requests for technical assistance, attending scoping and coordination meetings, attending joint field reviews, providing substantive and early input on issues of concern, scoping agreements for issues and required technical studies, reviewing draft/final environmental documents, and others as determined.
+During the programming and project development phases the USFWS may elect to become a cooperating agency and partner with FHWA and FDOT on all major capacity improvement projects.
+Responsibilities of the USFWS will include responding to requests for technical assistance, attending scoping and coordination meetings, attending joint field reviews, providing substantive and early input on issues of concern, scoping agreements for issues and required technical studies, reviewing draft/final environmental documents, and others as determined.